kornysietsma/covid19-site/content/diary/2020-03-21-personal-update.md

 ---
-title: Personal update
+title: Saturday update
 category: blog
 date: 2020-03-21
-tags: [blog,diary,personal]
+tags: [personal]
 ---

 Things are doing OK for us - we're isolating almost completely from other people, grabbing chances to go outdoors in natural areas where we don't have to touch anything!